 SAUGATUCK PUBLIC SCHOOLS

-2018-2019 Annual Education Report (AER)
+2020-2021 Annual Education Report (AER)

 Dear Parents and Community Members:

-For the 2018-19 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+For the 2019-20 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
+An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.

 Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.

 Saugatuck High School students continue to demonstrate academic proficiency and growth on state assessment at a much higher rate than state and schools with similar demographics.
 Due to Covid-19, we do not have current data to share.
 However, based on previous state assessments, our economically disadvantaged students at SHS scored nearly 26% above the state average for economically disadvantaged students over the past two years, they still underperform slightly on state assessments compared to their peers.
 High expectations for student learning combined with high support from teachers and support staff including differentiated instruction, team teaching, paraprofessional support, transportation from homework club, office hours and formative assessment and re-teaching strategies are all being implemented to support all students and to close the achievement gap.
 Overall, female students outperform male students by 8% on MME assessments.

 State law requires that we also report additional information.